Cal Neva Lodge & Casino: Architecture and location

-The location and design was a primary inspiration for the hotel featured in the 2018 film Bad Times at the El Royale.

 Celebrity and Indian rooms

-Constructed following the purchase by Sinatra and his associates, the Celebrity room and theater hosted both the singer and his Rat Pack friends as well as other singers of the day.
-It is located near to the casino area on the Nevada side of the border, and has sat up to 700 people.
-The Indian room featured Native American memorabilia and wood-beamed ceilings, and is sited in the California side of the hotel.
-It acted as both a museum to the nearby Washoe people, as well as operating as a ballroom.
+Constructed after the purchase by Sinatra and his associates, the Celebrity Room and theater hosted Sinatra and his Rat Pack friends, as well as other musicians of the day.
+It is located near the casino area on the Nevada side of the property, with a capacity for up to 700 people.
+The Indian room featured Native American memorabilia and wood-beamed ceilings, and is sited in the California side of the property.
+It functioned as both a museum to the nearby Washoe people, as well as a ballroom.
 The Indian room underwent renovation in the late 1980s, when it was described by Skiing magazine as being "a spacious area with a large fireplace".

 In popular culture

 The infrastructure of the resort was copied as a base template for the setting of the 2018 film Bad Times at the El Royale.